13. Graphics#

 Check out the heatmap function, which uses hierarchical clustering to find an aesthetic reordering of the matrix’s items.

 Figure 13.29 depicts a two-dimensional histogram.
-It approaches the idea of reflecting the points’ density quite differently from the semi-transparent symbols in Figure 13.18.
+It approaches the idea of reflecting the points’ density differently from the semi-transparent symbols in Figure 13.18.

 histogram_2d <- function(x, y, k=25, ...)